Francesck94/GMM-Classifier/README.md

 2) GMM_Classifier_two_components
 3) GMM_Classifier_separate_training_set

+GMM model is trained by using EM algorithm.
 For this kind of classifier, dataset is divided in three disjoint sets:
 - training set, for  training;
 - validation set, for selection of best parameters;